eat-me-initiative/DACbyEatMe/README.md

-DAC v4 is not mine. its some retard who forgot how to do shit simple and efficient. were referencing it for basic shit but our code is not going to resemble the fuckery found there. first compile will be better than that shit, seeing how dac v4 isnt even able to compile do to 148 errors due to stupidity.
+DAC v4 is not mine. its some retard who forgot how to do shit simple and efficient. were referencing it for basic shit but our code is not going to resemble the fuckery found there. first compile will be better than that shit, seeing how dac v4 isnt even able to compile do to 148 errors due to stupidity. it decompiles with a million demcompiler errors and make the code almost useless.

 Raid Tools is a virtual OS that works like a launcher for all the tools we develop.
 DACbyEatME is our current project.
 A Discord account creator